selimchiki/AppleWatchFaces/readme.md

     1. Crop the image to a square at approximately 512x512 pixels ( 72 ppi )
-    2. Drop it into the **/Shared/Resources/Materials** folder in the folder
+    2. Drop it into the **/Shared/Resources/Materials** folder
+    3. Add it into the /AppleWatchFaces/Colors.plist file

 6. **Which versions of apple watches does this work with ?**

-I only have the series 4 for testing, but any watch that can run spriteKit should be fine.
+Any watchOS that can run spriteKit should be fine

 ## Installation / Side Load